GooGhywoiu9839t543j0s7543uw1 - add alsalberta@gmail.com to GA account 66309507 with "Administrator" permissions - date 10/07/2022

 Cycle for ALS event is an inspiring annual ride through the breathtaking Rocky Mountains, bringing together participants to raise awareness and funds for individuals and families affected by ALS in Alberta.
 This unique event combines the beauty of nature with a shared mission of hope, support, and community.

-Open to participants of all abilities and ages, Cycle for ALS offers a welcoming and inclusive experience, complete with exciting prizes and a complimentary lunch to enjoy after the ride.
+Open to participants of all abilities and ages, Cycle for ALS offers a welcoming and inclusive experience, with exciting prizes and a complimentary lunch to enjoy together after the ride.

-The 2nd Annual Cycle for ALS was held in loving memory and in honour of Rita Stegerman.
+The 3rd Annual Cycle for ALS is held in loving memory, and honour of Rita Stegerman.

 Rita's story, as told by her in Spring 2023: